People & Diversity

 With more than 65,000 purchased sunflower lanyards, we have been able to make everyday life a little bit easier for many customers and colleagues across the country.

 The target group is young people between the ages of 15-18 who need a helping hand to get and keep a part-time job.
-The reasons can be anything from social isolation, anxiety and other diagnoses to a general lack of skills in relation to entering the labor market.
+The reasons can be anything from social isolation, anxiety and other diagnoses to a general lack of skills in relation to entering the labour market.
 The young people are employed directly in part-time jobs and, during a transition period, are assigned a company mentor who ensures that the young people get the necessary individual support.